prernasingh1918-blip/expiry-waste-agent/README.md

 Alongside the LLM agent, a deterministic Python classifier encodes the same policy rules directly.
-This isn't a shortcut — it's the same verification pattern used in this developer's prior project (Vantage): the deterministic layer provides ground truth to test the agent against, and powers the bulk statistics below without spending API quota on every one of 66 items.
+This isn't a shortcut — it's the same verification pattern used in my prior project (Vantage): the deterministic layer provides ground truth to test the agent against, and powers the bulk statistics below without spending API quota on every one of 66 items.